percona/pg_tde/documentation/docs/faq.md

 Yes, you can encrypt an existing table.
 Run the ALTER TABLE command as follows:

 ```
-ALTER TABLE table_name SET access method tde_heap;
+ALTER TABLE table_name SET ACCESS METHOD tde_heap;
 ```

-Since the `ALTER TABLE SET` command drops hint bits and this may affect the performance, we recommend to run the SELECT COUNT(*) command.
+Since the `ALTER TABLE SET` command drops hint bits and this may affect the performance, we recommend to run the `SELECT COUNT(*)` command.
 It checks every tuple for visibility and sets its hint bits.
 Read more in the [Changing existing table](test.md) section.

 ## Do I have to restart the database to encrypt the data?

-No, you don't have to restart the database to encrypt the data.
+You must restart the database in the following cases to apply the changes:

+* after you enabled the `pg_tde` extension
+* to tun on / off the WAL encryption

+After that, no database restart is required.
 When you create or alter the table using the `tde_heap` access method, the files are marked as those that require encryption.
 The encryption happens at the storage manager level, before a transaction is written to disk.
-Read more about how `tde_heap` access method works in the [How tde_heap works](table-access-method.md#how-tde_heap-works) section.
+Read more about [how tde_heap works](table-access-method.md#how-tde_heap-works).

 ## What happens to my data if I lose a principal key?